 Torres Small expressed her reasons for seeking out a political career, “I didn't feel like I had a voice, and I didn't feel like my community had a voice.
 I love working as an attorney, and I'm grateful to Kemp Smith LLP for the opportunity to work on water and natural resources, but I felt called to do something more for the community that has given me so much.
 I'd love to be the voice for all of us here in southern New Mexico.”

 Torres Small is among several UNM School of Law graduates using a quality law degree for political prowess.
-Damian Lara, Damon Martinez, and Deborah Haaland are also alums who recently announced candidacy for various political positions.
+Damian Lara, Damon Martinez, and Debra Haaland are also alums who recently announced candidacy for various political positions.

 “Graduates of the law school who run for political positions can have a positive impact on the school, our students and faculty, and our whole law school community by demonstrating the values and skills they may have developed while they were here preparing to practice and serve the needs of the community, and the state.
 We are always proud to see our graduates choosing to enter into service and leadership positions,” Law school Co-Dean Sergio Pareja stated.